minjongkim99/orbis/README.md

 [INFO] ORBiS : Testing done.
 Achieve 2662 coverage.
 ```
 * For the last iteration, to ensure that the total time budget set by the user is not exceeded, if the iteration budget is bigger than (total budget - elapsed), the budget for that iteration is set to (total budget - elapsed).
 Therefore, the time budget for the last iteration may be smaller than the actual iteration budget setting.
-* Since the option configuration is constructed probabilistically, the log for each iteration may differ, and accordingly, the coverage logged in each iteration may also differ.
+* Since option configurations are constructed probabilistically, the configurations constructed in each iteration may differ across Orbis runs, and accordingly, the coverage logged in each iteration may also differ.

 ## Reporting Results
 ### Branch Coverage